How Laser Hair Removal Works

 - If you experience any blistering, you can open a vitamin E capsule and apply it liberally three times a day to aid healing.
 Do not burst the blister—this may leave a mark on the skin.
-Do not expose the affected area to sun, as you may increase the risk of pigmentation.
+Do not expose the affected area to the sun, as you may increase the risk of pigmentation.

 Laser hair removal is like any other procedure.
 It is important to keep in mind that, while complications are rare, they can still occur.
 The most common complications include blisters, swelling, pigmentation changes, redness, and scarring.
 Scabbing and bruising can also occur, but these symptoms generally disappear within a few days.
 Infection at the treatment site can occur, albeit very rarely, so it is important to keep the area clean after the procedure.
 Remember that pain, tingling, and numbness around the treated area are the most common temporary side effects, and they are completely normal.